tensorflow/docs/site/en/guide/effective_tf2.md

     optimizer.apply_gradients(zip(gradients, model.trainable_variables))
 ```

-If you use the Keras `.fit()` API, you won't have to worry about dataset
+If you use the Keras `Model.fit` API, you won't have to worry about dataset
 iteration.

 ```python